checkmarx-ltd/cx-flow/docs/Troubleshooting.md

 2019-05-02 10:46:41.166  INFO 23472 --- [      Thread-24] o.s.s.concurrent.ThreadPoolTaskExecutor  : Shutting down ExecutorService 'webHook
 ```

-##### JDK Version
+## <a name="jdk">JDK Version</a>
 If you run the Java 8 bundled version of CxFlow, but are using a system JRE/JDK of 10+, you have unsatisfied dependencies regarding SAX/JAXB parsing objects.
 This is due to the fact that they have been removed in JRE 10 onward.
-The message looks as illustrated below.Simply ensure that the correct JAR/JRE is leveraged to avoid this.
+The message looks as illustrated below.
+Simply ensure that the correct JAR/JRE is leveraged to avoid this.
 The need to maintain separate builds per JRE is linked to the use of SOAP based APIs for Checkmarx, of which only three APIs are still in use (Login, GetIssueDescription, CreateTeam).
 The XML parsing is required as well for ingesting the XML results from Checkmarx.
 If both move to a REST/JSON based API request/response model, the dependency is removed.

 ```
 Error starting ApplicationContext.
 To display the conditions report re-run your application with 'debug' enabled.